jefftriplett/dotfiles/README.md

 - [Homebrew][homebrew] for macOS package management.
 - [Homesick][homesick] for managing dotfiles.
 - [Just](https://github.com/casey/just) 🤖 Just a command runner.
-- [Modd][modd] A flexible developer tool that runs processes and responds to filesystem changes.
 - [Starship][starship] The minimal, blazing-fast, and infinitely customizable prompt for any shell.

 ## GUI